Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

 \section{Approximate message passing with nonconvexity control}

 For numerical computation of the estimate under a given measurement matrix, AMP is a feasible algorithm with low computational cost.
+As discussed below, the typical trajectory and fixed point of AMP can be connected to the analysis based on replica method, hence we can understand algorithmic behavior by comparing with the analysis.
+The detailed derivation has been given by the previous studies \cite{Sakata-Xu,Krzakala2012,GAMP}, and here we briefly introduce the algorithm.
 In AMP, the estimates under a general separable sparse penalty is recursively updated as

 where $\hat{x}_i^{(t)}$ denotes the estimate at time step $t$, and